MoulatiMehdi/Codin_Game_Problems/readme.md

 -   Learn new algorithms etc ...
 -   Create Bots

-# Don 't Cheat 🚫:
+# 2. Don 't Cheat 🚫:

 Copy Paste the code to get some XP is just a Stupid thing to do. you need to solve it by yourself . since your goal is to improve your programming skills .
 Don't be Lazy.
 Go solve it by your own.

-# Commands :
+# 3. Commands :

 -   `npm run create-puzzle --name=<puzzle_name>` :

-    Create a New Puzzle Folder initialize with :
+    -   Create a New Puzzle Folder

-    -   Files 📜:
-        -   test.json
-        -   main.js
-    -   Folder 📁:
-        -   tests

 -   `npm run create-test-files --name=<puzzle_name>` :

-    Create Jest test File based on the test.json file
+    -   Create Jest test File based on the test.json file

 -   `npm run rename-files --path=<Path>` :

-    Remove spaces and underscore sign from the name of files and folder and replace it with the minus sign
+    -   replace spaces and underscore of files name with the minus sign